01 of 50

 Empty Nesters' Fire Pit

 When the offspring flew the coop, the owners of this home in Menlo Park, California enlisted the expertise of Sycamore Design to create a more adult-oriented backyard.
 Sycamore designed a backyard with an emphasis on entertaining, dining, and relaxing by the fire pit.
-No-fuss features include gravel and native plants.Continue to 41 of 51 below.
+No-fuss features include gravel paving and low-maintenance native plants.Continue to 40 of 50 below.

 Long Garden in Strawberry Hill

-By day, this London backyard redesigned by Echinops Garden Design is a series of modern terraces with ipe hardwood seating and Western red cedar fencing.
-At night, the garden lights up as each level offers a different vibe and the built-in seating and plants are illuminated in different colors.Continue to 42 of 51 below.
+By day, this long, narrow London backyard redesigned by Echinops Garden Design is a series of modern terraces with ipe hardwood seating and Western red cedar fencing.
+At night, the garden lights up as each level offers a different vibe, with built-in seating and plants illuminated in different colors.Continue to 41 of 50 below.

 Pool Area Paradise

-Once a boring courtyard, this renovation in Naples, Florida became an outdoor space that reflects the color of flair of its location.
+Once a boring courtyard, this renovation in Naples, Florida became an outdoor space that reflects the flair of its location.
 Designed by Malibu West Interiors, the patio is surfaced in a non-skid textured porcelain tile.
 The pool coping was custom-cast in concrete to mimic the shape of the swimming pool.
-A colorful wall piece was made of teak with pops of glass tile.Continue to 43 of 51 below.
+A colorful wall piece made of teak includes pops of glass tile.Continue to 42 of 50 below.

 Modern Dining Terrace

-By losing the lawn, installing drought-tolerant plants, adding a water feature, and rasing a dining terrace, Genus Loci Ecological Landscapes updated a yard in Toronto, Canada.
-The dining area wall also provides another layer of privacy.Continue to 44 of 51 below.
+By losing the lawn, installing drought-tolerant plants, adding a water feature, and raising a dining terrace, Genus Loci Ecological Landscapes updated this yard in Toronto, Canada.
+The dining area wall also provides another layer of privacy and sound isolation.Continue to 43 of 50 below.

-A backyard designed by Bliss Garden Design of Seattle takes advantage of the frequent rainfall by incorporating plants in various shades of green for a lush, private backyard that offers its owners a true escape.Continue to 45 of 51 below.
+A backyard designed by Bliss Garden Design of Seattle takes advantage of the frequent rainfall by incorporating plants that are appropriate to the climate.
+The effect is that of a northern coastal rainforest, a lush, private backyard that offers its owners a true escape.Continue to 44 of 50 below.

 Pool and Patio for Entertaining

-A synthetic lawn gives the look of a lush English backyard without the maintenance in this design by Tom Howard Garden Design and Landscaping.
-Square pavers are embedded in the faux lawn near a narrow bed that features Spanish olive trees and lead to a corner built-in seating area.Continue to 50 of 51 below.
+A synthetic lawn gives the look of a lush English backyard without the maintenance, as seen in this design by Tom Howard Garden Design and Landscaping.
+Square pavers are embedded in the faux lawn near a narrow planting bed that features Spanish olive trees and leads to a corner built-in seating area.Continue to 49 of 50 below.